DevOps-and-Cloud-based-Software/assignment-1/README.md

 # Build Test and Docker Image

 You can now build your web service as a Docker image DockerHub.
-To do that open the Dockerfile in the Pycharm project.
+To do that, open the Dockerfile in the Pycharm project.

 and update the python version from: